 - The person has or has recently had otitis media, which is an infection of the middle ear.

 - There is a mucous discharge from the ear, which could indicate an undiagnosed perforation.

 Anyone who has had any problems, such as severe vertigo or pain, following previous irrigation should not undergo this procedure again.

 If irrigation is not an option or is unsuccessful, the doctor may recommend either microsuction or manual removal to clear the ear canal.

 Microsuction uses a small instrument to suck earwax out of the ear.

 Manual removal may involve using a thin instrument with a small hoop at the end to clean the ear and scrape out any earwax.

-It involves putting a hollow candle into the patient's ear, lighting the end of it, burning it for around 15 minutes, and then pulling out the candle.
+It involves putting a hollow cotton or linen tube into the ear, lighting the end of it, burning it for around 15 minutes, and then pulling it out.